Are you dealing with drafty outlets and walls that are cold to the touch?

 A 5/8-inch hole is drilled at the top, middle, and bottom of the cavity to ensure the foam insulation completely fills the space.
 A crew member will mix the mortar to fill the holes after the installation.

 How to Insulate Exterior Walls with Wood Siding

 When it comes to either lap boards or cedar shake siding, sometimes the siding can be taken off and other times a crew will have to drill through it.

 The condition of the wood siding really determines whether it has to be removed or not.
 If it is brittle, then it makes more sense to drill through it as to not break any pieces.

 The process for installing injection foam after drilling through the wood siding is similar to aluminum and vinyl siding.
 The installer runs the hose up and down the cavity ensuring it is full.

-Once the installation is done, the holes are filled with a tapered pine wood plugs.
+Once the installation is done, the holes are filled with a tapered pinewood plug.

 Vertical installed siding isn’t really meant to be removed.

 When working with vertical metal siding the crew would drill a small hole around 1 ½-inches into the siding to inject the foam.
-After the foam has been injected into the cavities all around the home, the holes are then plugged and sealed with caulk.
+After the foam has been injected into the cavities all around the home, the holes are then plugged with a 1 ½-inches plastic cap and sealed with caulk.

 An experienced crew will take their time during this installation process as to not dent the siding.